username54321-dotcom/Zlogger/README.md

   - `sectionNames`: An array of strings representing the names of the sections you want to use.
   - `onEnd`: A function that will be called when the application exits.
 It receives the final `stack` (logs and timers) as an argument.
   - `onError`: A function that will be called when an unhandled error or promise rejection occurs.
 It receives the `errorEvent` and the current `stack` as arguments.
+  - `sendLogsFn`: An optional asynchronous function that receives an array of `LogEntry` objects and defines how logs are processed and sent.
+  - `sendLogsFn`: An async function that will be called to send the log stack to a remote destination.
+It receives the `stack` as an argument.
+(Deno only)

 ### `addLog<T>(value: T, label: string): T`